Jump to content

 • About Me

 Nebraska born and raised.
 Spent 15 years in Missouri after college, started family, got a fishing boat in 2000.
 Moved back to Nebraska and spent most of my time raising daughters.
-Now that they are in college I am getting back in to fishing.
-Looking forward to learning!
+Now that they are out of college I am getting back in to fishing.
+Upgraded to a Lund Adventure 1775 in Summer of 2023.

 Recent Profile Visitors